 Represents costs paid for creation of brands and specific visibility for new products in new territories and includes amounts paid for specialized inventories used for development of brand product, business feasibility studies, procurement of contact lists and preparation of various agreements, rents paid for temporary offices and related miscellaneous costs for brand creation.

-The brands are under creation and are expected to be finalized in the next financial year (refer note 17).
-The company will amortize the cost of intangible assets over three years (refer note 5b) after the brands are created and new territories established.
+The company amortizes the cost of intangible assets over seven years (refer note 5b), after the brands are created and new territories established.